 Python is available by default in macOS and Linux, while you need to install the Python interpreter for Windows manually.
 Even though Python is well-suited for web and desktop development, it doesn’t have built-in mobile development capabilities.
 You need to install additional packages, such as Kivy, for that.
 However, the deployment process will be slow and difficult since Python is not native to iOS and Android.
 You will also face inconsistencies between different app versions.

 Node.js VS Python: Node.js allows cross-platform development without any hustle.
 Therefore, Node.js wins a point here.

 7. Learning Curve

-Node.js learning Curve
+Node.js Learning Curve

 Python Learning Curve

-However, one downside is Python being an indentation and whitespace-sensitive language similar to Node.js.
+However, one downside is Python is an indentation and whitespace-sensitive language similar to Node.js.
 Thus, a single misplaced bracket or indentation mistake can break your code without any apparent reason.
 It creates difficulties for new developers to troubleshoot and fix such issues.

 Node.js VS Python: Both Node.js and Python have an easy learning curve.
 So it’s difficult to point out which one is easier, and it depends on your personal preferences.
 Therefore, both technologies win a point here.

 Node.js has a large and active community.
 It is a mature and open-source language with a massive user community.
 Even though it is relatively younger than Python, you can find Node.js developers from all over the world.
 Moreover, developers can always rely on peer support.